mwlang/dinero/README.md

   * Scottrade (brokerage, IRA, and Bank Account)
   * San Diego County Credit Union
   * Georgia's Own Credit Union
-  * South State Bank

-I know I'll need to do those fun security questions for unregistered browsers on some of these.
-I haven't quite decided on how to structure this, but at least the Bank class has an open-ended options hash parameter to accommodate additional fields being passed in.

 If you want to add a new bank, here's how:

   # Pick one of the existing banks that most closely follows the login pattern of your chosen bank and model your effort after it.